YANGJUNYAN0715/Computational-Process-Organization_lab1/README.md

 Junyan Yang(1310204834@qq.com) -- writes the main code of this lab

-Donghao Guo(guohaodong@hdu.edu.cn) -- runs the tests.
+Donghao Guo(guohaodong@hdu.edu.cn) -- runs the tests and writes some functions

 ## Changelog